Lmx154/TASTM/README.md

 # Telemetry Acquisition System Testing Module

 This project simulates telemetry data for a small rocket, providing realistic data for testing TAS-GUI or similar telemetry visualization tools.
-It includes two modes: **standby mode**, simulating the rocket resting on a landing pad, and **launch mode**, simulating a rocket launch and ascent.
 The simulation supports customizable environmental scenarios, each affecting the rocket's performance and sensor readings.

 ## Features

 - **Real-time telemetry data:** Outputs data such as acceleration, altitude, pressure, temperature, and speed at a fixed simulation timestep.
-- **Standby Mode:** Simulates the rocket on a landing pad with static (or minimal) variations in telemetry data.
 - **Launch Mode:** Simulates a 20 kg rocket during launch, including gravitational, thrust, and drag forces, as well as changing environmental conditions with increasing altitude.
-- **Button-Controlled State Switching:** A physical button toggles between standby and launch modes.
 - **Scenario-Based Simulation:** Customize the simulation environment with predefined scenarios:
     - **"sunny_texas":** Hotter, drier conditions with slightly reduced drag.
     - **"cold_maine":** Colder, more humid conditions with increased drag, making ascent more challenging.
 - **Adjustable Parameters:** Easily change rocket parameters (e.g., mass, thrust) or simulation aspects (e.g., delta_time) in the code to fine-tune the behavior.
+- **Real-Time Clock Integration:** Uses DS3231 RTC module for accurate timestamp generation in telemetry data.

 ## How the Simulation Works